 The parent and eligible student have the right to add relevant comments, information, or other written materials to the student record.
 In addition, the parent and eligible student have a right to request that information in the record be amended or deleted.
 They are entitled to meet with the Head of School or designee to discuss their objection to information that is in the record, and to receive a written decision.
-A parent or eligible student who is not satisfied with the Head of School's decision may appeal to higher authorities in the school district.
+A parent or eligible student who is not satisfied with the Head of School's decision may appeal to higher authorities in the school district and/or to the Board of Trustees.